-Organize your written answer logically by subdivisions within patent law.
+Organize your written answer logically by subdivisions within intellectual property law in the following order: (i) trade secret law; (ii) patent law; (iii) copyright law; and (iv) the law of marks.
 In addition, as a general matter, discuss any invalidity/protectability issues before any infringement issues.
+For example, in the patent law discussion, discuss any invalidity issues before any infringement issues.